apache/gravitino/docs/security.md

 1. Prerequisite
 You need to install the JDK8, wget and set the environment JAVA_HOME.
+If you want to use the command `curl` to request the Gravitino server, you should install openssl.

 2. Generate the key store
 ```shell